awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.CDC.md

 ## Change Data Capture Jobs<a name="Appendix.SQLServer.CommonDBATasks.CDC.jobs"></a>

 When you enable CDC, SQL Server creates the CDC jobs\.
 Database owners \(`db_owner`\) can view, create, modify, and delete the CDC jobs\.
 However, the RDS system account owns them\.
-Therefore, the jobs aren’t visible from native views, procedures, or in SQL Server Management Studio\.
+Therefore, the jobs aren't visible from native views, procedures, or in SQL Server Management Studio\.

 To control behavior of CDC in a database, use native SQL Server procedures such as [sp\_cdc\_enable\_table](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sys-sp-cdc-enable-table-transact-sql) and [sp\_cdc\_start\_job](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sys-sp-cdc-start-job-transact-sql)\.
 To change CDC job parameters, like `maxtrans` and `maxscans`, you can use [sp\_cdc\_change\_job\.](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/sys-sp-cdc-change-job-transact-sql)\.